-Roach Infestation & Treatment
+Roach Infestation & Frequently Asked Questions

 German Cockroaches are the most common indoor roach species found in inner city homes and pose a serious threat to human health.
 One or two roaches can quickly become a heavy infestation in a matter of weeks.
 Female German Cockroach drops an ootheca (egg capsule) and each egg capsule contains 40 eggs.
 The eggs will hatch within a month.
 A single female German Cockroach will produce 5 ootheca.
 The development time from an egg to adult is 103 days on average.
 The picture below is what the German Cockroach ootheca looks like:

-Commercial facilities certainly see their fair share of these pests for reasons such as deliveries of equipment, supplies and food, including poor sanitation.
+Commercial facilities certainly see their share of these pests for reasons such as deliveries of equipment, supplies and food, including poor sanitation.

 But don't worry, we have a Service, Solution, Satisfaction program that will surely get rid of these pests.